 With these measures in mind, it is easy to compute the size needed for each person to work in a given space ergonomically.

-Like home offices, the space needed will also vary significantly in the nature of each person’s work.
+Like home offices, the area needed will also vary significantly in the nature of each person’s work.
 A call center agent will require less space than architects, who will need a lot of room for every size of blueprint they will examine.

 Each person or amenity in a workspace will require an ample amount of room to be able to do their required functions.
-Another reference is considering how efficient or generous businesses are ready to allocate space.
+Another reference is considering how efficient or generous businesses are ready to allocate workspace.

-Office Space for 20 People
+Office Room for 20 People

 Space will differ in the ideas each business owner would want their employees to have.
 High-density workspaces for smaller offices with many employees will allow an area of 80 to 150 square feet per employee.

-The average density will have space for each of them at 150 to 250 square meters, while a spacious office can have each employee have an average area of 250 to 500 square feet.
+The average density will have space for each of them at 150 to 250 square meters, while a spacious workroom can have each employee have an average area of 250 to 500 square feet.

 Small Office Dimensions

-Minimum Office Size
+Minimum Office Measurements

-Minimum Office Space per Person
+Minimum Office Floor Plan per Person

 How Big Should An Office Be?

-For executive offices, these numbers will go up to 90 to 150 square feet or bigger and will vary according to the duties and work of the person using the office.
+For executive offices, these numbers will go up to 90 to 150 square feet or bigger and will vary according to the duties and work of the person using the room.
 Read more about the size of a desk on this page for help determining your needs.

 How Far From The Wall Is A Desk Placed?